 - Project AuntieQuizcount helps you embed your app directly inside the merchant's Shopify admin dashboard.
 We build a project that lets users create quizzes which render on their storefronts as native pages using the Proxy Page feature, letting you execute Razor views on a Shopify store page.

 - Project AuntiePolaris goes in an even more advanced direction by bringing in TypeScript, React, and Shopify's Polaris framework to create a Single Page Application.
 It uses modern browser APIs like fetch to replace the default ASP.NET Razor views with Polaris's React components.

 The Shopify Development Handbook includes all of the lessons above in PDF format.

-You'll also get all four of the sample Shopify apps in a Visual Studio solution, along with free updates to the entire course and sample applications for life.
+You'll also get all five of the sample Shopify apps in a Visual Studio solution, along with free updates to the entire course and sample applications for life.

 Meet the author.

 Hey, my name's Josh Harms.
 I run a Shopify app consultancy called Nozzlegear Software.
 I've built and grown my own Shopify app called Stages, which is an order management and automation tool for manufacturing businesses.